d1jared/password-hash-service/README.md

 * The object identifiers are not random.
 They increment monotonically by 1 with every POST request.
 When the service is restarted, the identifiers start at 1 again.
 This is not particularly useful for a real production service, but it's a good exercise in thread locking.

-* Since the passwords are persisted in-memory, the service is not designed to scale behind a load balance.
+* Since the passwords are persisted in-memory, the service is not designed to scale behind a load balancer.
 You can only run one instance of the service.

 * The service is not secure.
 The current implementation doesn't use TLS: passwords should always be transported using TLS.
 Also, the endpoints don't include any token validation for authentication/authorization.